MonkeyDGoku/ConfluentKafka-Producer-Consumer/README.md

 ## Simple example of Producer-Consumer in Kafka :smiley:

-This project is created to understand the Prodeucer-Consumer model in Kafka, using Confluent Kafka in .NetCore
+This project is created to understand the Producer-Consumer model in Kafka, using Confluent Kafka in .NetCore
 :exclamation:

 ### Dependecies